Commands

 WARNING: This is a destructive process.
 Use a backup.

-This command will start the timelapse, so make sure you have ReplayMod or your recording software set up.
+This command will start the timelapse, so make sure you have ReplayMod, Flashback, or your recording software set up.

-• Radius (in blocks) controls how much area around center is included in the timelapse.
+• Radius (in blocks) controls how much area around the center coordinate is included in the timelapse.
+It must be between 100 and 512.

-• startTime and endTime should be entered in POSIX/Unix time. https://www.epochconverter.com/
+• startTime and endTime in the full command form should be entered in POSIX/Unix time. https://www.epochconverter.com/

 • Internally, CPTL converts your timestamps into CoreProtect's "seconds back from now" rollback format.

-• Center is the XYZ coordinate of the center of this radius.
-You can enter ~ ~ ~ to use the current player's location.
+• x, y, and z are the block coordinates for the center of the radius.
+You can enter ~ ~ ~ to use the current player's location, or offsets such as ~10 ~ ~-5.

 When this is run, the server rolls back to your desired endTime and then continues moving backward every interval seconds until startTime.